Michael J. Petrides School

-The Michael J. Petrides School is a public school located at 715 Ocean Terrace in Staten Island, New York.
-It was created by Board of Education officials and named for their late colleague and College of Staten Island professor, Michael J. Petrides (1941–1994).
+The Michael J. Petrides School is a public school located at 715 Ocean Terrace in Staten Island, New York, United States.
+It was created by Board of Education officials and named for their late colleague and College of Staten Island professor, Michael J. Petrides.
 The school opened on November 13, 1995, on the former campus of the College of Staten Island.
 Students apply to attend the school through a lottery system.
-8th graders going into high school, receive auto-admission if Petrides is the first choice on their application.
-The current principal is Joanne Buckheit.
+Eighth graders going into high school receive automatic admission if Petrides is the first choice on their application.
+The current principal is Anthony Tabbitas.

-Petrides educates students from pre-Kindergarten through 12th grade, or senior year in high school.
-It has an assistant principal for each grade category (elementary, middle school, high school).
+Petrides educates students from pre-kindergarten through 12th grade, or senior year in high school.
+It has an assistant principal for each grade category (elementary, middle and high schools).
 They are: